Family Album cover

 A Brief Summary of the Green Family

-Great grandfather and great grandmother Green were the first trace of relatives on my biological mother’s side of our background.
-John’s ancestors haven’t been determined as of 2020.
+Great grandfather and great grandmother Green were the first trace of relatives on my mother’s biological side of our background.
+John’s ancestors haven’t been determined as of 2024.
 He was born around 1800.
-Anna Hetzler Green was of German decent and she was born in 1813.
+Anna Hetzler Green was of German descent and she was born in 1813.
 They were married in New York state and later moved to McHenry County in Illinois.
 Four children in the family survived to be adults.
 Their names were Emilena, Dewitt, Elizabeth, and Fredrick R. Green.

-When Fred R. Green was about 16 yrs old he married Charlotte Chapins.
-They had three children: John C., Anna, and Fredrick D. They also moved back to New York.
+In 1857, Fred R. Green married Charlotte Chapins.
+They had three children: John C., Anna, and Fredrick D. Before 1860, they moved back to Sodus, New York, with his mother.

 When Fredrick D. was about one month old, Fred enlisted in the New York Volunteers and was called to fight with the Union Forces from Louisiana along the Mississippi north to Vicksburg.
-He was wounded in April of 1863, but served two more years and discharged with a disability in January 1864.
+He was injured in April of 1863, but served two more years and discharged with a disability in December 1864.

 During this period, they moved back to Wisconsin.
 Charlotte became disgusted with her husband and, leaving her sons John and Fred D. behind, walked out.
-She took Anna and was never heard from again.
+She took Anna and disappeared.
 Fred believed her to have possibly died in a train accident.
 This was about 1864.

 Fred remarried in 1868, when he was 27.
 The woman he married was Harriet Harrington, a widow with children of her own.
 Fred and Harriet had four children: Eveline (1873), Grace (1875), Bert M. (1877), and Mable (1879).

 The marriage lasted for 15 years.
 Then Harriet passed away, leaving him with children 10, 9, 7, and 4 years old.
-The census doesn’t list her first children with the family at that time.
+The census doesn’t show that her first children were still with the family at that time.
 Fred R. Green was now 42 years old and had one child, Fred D. from his first marriage and four from the second to support.

-They moved north to Mountain, Wisconsin, shortly after the marriage, where they started their family.
-It was told by a neighbor that there were 10 children, one still-born and three girls.
-They were Gertrude, Florence, and Cora.
-None of the others survived.
+Shortly after the marriage, they moved north to Mountain, Wisconsin, where they started their family.
+Fred and Ellen had three girls: Gertrude, Florence, and Cora.
+None of their other children survived.
 Cora was Helen’s biological mother.

-Without Fred, life was hard.
-Their 16-year-old daughter Gertrude married Frederick Walter Schroeder in 1907.
-They had two daughters, Clara in 1911 and Irene in 1913, but Irene died when only 6 1/2 months old.
+Without Fred and without a pension, life was hard.
+His 16-year-old daughter Gertrude married Frederick Walter Schroeder in 1907.
+Gertrude and Frederick Schroeder had two daughters, Clara in 1911 and Irene in 1913, but Irene died when only 6 1/2 months old.
 Then Gertrude herself died in 1922.

-In 1912, daughter Florence died after eating berries from a tin container, according to Helen’s cousin Clara, who was Gertrude Green’s daughter.
+In 1912, daughter Florence died after eating berries from a tin container, according to Helen’s cousin Clara, Gertrude Green’s daughter.

 Cora Green Fonder, Helen’s Biological Mother

-Helen’s biological mother Cora Fonder was the daughter of Civil War veteran Fred R. Green and Ellen Herrick Green of Mountain, Wisconsin, where Cora was born in February of 1895.
+Helen’s biological mother Cora Fonder was the daughter of Civil War veteran Fred R. Green and Ellen Herrick Green of Mountain, Wisconsin.
+Cora was born in February of 1895.

-There were two older sisters, Gertrude and Florence and a half brother Bert living there with them.
-Two other half sisters and their families lived near by.
+Two older sisters, Gertrude and Florence, and a half-brother, Bert, lived there with them.
+Two other half-sisters and their families lived near by.
 These were children of Fred’s second marriage.

 Fred Green died in January, 1905, when Cora was 10 years old.
 Ellen was about 43 years old.
-Ten years later, she relocated in the Wisconsin Rapids area, and more than likely took Cora with her.
-Ellen’ second marriage here to James Jewell lasted only 5 years, as he died in 1915 in the town of Saratoga, Wisconsin.
+Ten years later, Ellen relocated in the Wisconsin Rapids area, and more than likely took Cora with her.
+Ellen’s second marriage here to James Jewell lasted only 5 years, as he died in 1915 in the town of Saratoga, Wisconsin.

-In 1921, at the age of 26, she married August Fonder.
+In 1921, at the age of 26, she married August Fonder, whose ancestors were French Canadian and Belgium and who was Roman Catholic.
 He was about 50 years old at the time.
 They moved to Tipler Wis.

 Did August know that Helen was not his daughter?
 We don’t know.
 We do know that within a few years August left Cora and Helen, and moved back to Oconto Falls to live with his family.
 Being a good Catholic, he would not divorce Cora so there is no record of why he abandoned them.